programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * A file with the data to count and visualize: the 'Fatal Force' dataset
 * A file with data about the shapes (in this case, counties) to draw on the map: the 'cartographic boundaries' file

-Using Pandas, these datasets will be turned into dataframes.
-In order for Folium to match records from one dataframe with the other, they need to share a common variable.
+Using Pandas, these datasets will be turned into DataFrames.
+In order for Folium to match records from one DataFrame with the other, they need to share a common variable.
 The maps will be plotting county-level data, so the common variable will be the **Federal Information Processing Standard** (FIPS) [county code](https://en.wikipedia.org/wiki/FIPS_county_code).
 Many datasets of county-level data include the FIPS code, but unfortunately the Fatal Force database does not, so this lesson will first teach you how to add it.

 If the cartographic boundary file you were using was based on another boundary type (such as [census tracts](https://en.wikipedia.org/wiki/Census_tract), or [police precincts](https://en.wikipedia.org/wiki/Police_precinct)), the same basic steps would be followed – the map produced would simply reflect these different geometries instead.